-Executive Incentive O (as a % o
+Executive Incentive Opportunity (as a % of Salary)

 2020 Base Salary Threshold Target Maximum

 Gary A. Shiffman \$691,837 100% 150% 200%

 John B. McLaren \$525,000 100% 150% 200%

 Karen J. Dearing \$425,000 100% 150% 200%

 The Compensation Committee, in its sole and absolute discretion, reserves the right to make adjustments to calculated results for certain transactions and other extraordinary matters, including but not limited to, acquisitions, divestitures, debt and equity transaction and other capital or unusual transactions, which may have an unexpected adverse or beneficial impact, when determining achievement of that performance target.